camjohn47/chess-learning/README.md

 3. Game.py:       Script which executes the game in terminal.
 The game is currently NOT READY for solid play, as my old computer is unable to execute the learning algorithms properly on the training data.
 Moreover, transitions from alpha beta pruning are still being made.
 Game with animations should be up soon.

+4. Parameters.txt: Text file containing the optimized parameters.
+Note that if you use Learn_Grad or Learn_Newton with new training data to learn improved parameters, ensure that they are saved to this parameters.txt file. **NOTE: I cannot currently run either learning algorithm on my comuter with very much training data, so I have set the initial parameters to a naive configuration.

 If you have questions, please email me at camjohn@g.ucla.edu.
 Enjoy!